radgeRayden/scopes-tutorial/content/00-about-scopes.md

 The premise is simple: a language that is easy to use, can be customized to solve any problem, has good iteration times and doesn't sacrifice performance.
 I wouldn't fault you for thinking that's a snake oil pitch, but a carefully selected set of tradeoffs turns it into a realistic claim.

 At its core, it is a systems programming language[^1] like C, C++ or Rust.
 Unlike most lanaguages in that category, however, it is designed in such a way that types can be very frequently implicitly inferred, giving it a distinct scripting language aesthetic.
 Generics are also a first class citizen: every function is generic by default (but can be explicitly typed if necessary).
-While unorthodox, this approach reduces friction both in writing code and replacing it.
+While unorthodox, this approach reduces friction both in writing and replacing code.

 ## For game developers